5 Best Left Handed Golf Clubs for Southpaws

 What Makes Left Handed Golf Clubs Different?

 Golf clubs are not like tennis rackets or pool cues.
 The same type can’t be used by both left handed and right handed players.
-In simplest terms, left handed clubs are made so the face of the club is facing in the opposite direction than right handed clubs.
+In simplest terms, left handed clubs are made so the clubface is facing in the opposite direction than right handed clubs.
 Besides putters, the only difference between left handed and right handed golf clubs are in the way the club head is made.
 Grips and shafts are not built or structured differently for either type of player.
 Putters, however, may have shafts that are bent and this part can therefore be made for either a left handed or right handed player.
-Thankfully, golf clubs made for left handed players are not more expensive than those for the right handed.
+Thankfully, left hand golf clubs are not more expensive than those for the right handed.

 Who Makes the Best Left Handed Golf Clubs?

-Considering overall ratings as well as style of the club, the following are the 7 best left handed golf clubs.
+Considering overall ratings as well as the style of the club, the following are the 5 best left handed golf clubs.

 Do Left Handed Players Have an advantage on the Course?